joyboseroy/indus_decipher/README.md

 the random baseline**, several by a wide margin (community 7: 0.80 internal similarity vs. 0.20 baseline).
 Two structurally independent methods, one local and strict, one global and loose, agree on which signs cluster together.
-That is real convergent evidence these are genuine functional classes rather than an artifact specific to how the minimal-pair miner happens to work.
+That is convergent evidence these communities capture reproducible distributional and substitutional structure, not an artifact specific to how the minimal-pair miner happens to work.
+(An earlier draft of this section said "genuine functional classes" -- downgraded per external review, since "functional class" quietly smuggles in an interpretation the next paragraph explicitly disclaims.
+The weaker, more precise phrasing is the one this project should stand behind.)

 What this does NOT establish: what these classes mean.
 A sign class found this way could be a morphological paradigm, a semantic category,